Dog Scared of Fireworks? How to Calm a Dog Down

 Trembling or Shaking

 Dogs also have physical signs beyond their vocalizations when they are scared of fireworks.
-Many canines will visibly shake or tremble during a fireworks show.
+Many will visibly shake or tremble during a fireworks show.
+You may also notice your dog pressing up close to you and feel their shaking and trembling.
+This is an uncontrollable physical reaction to their fear of the fireworks.

 Hiding or Trying to Escape